lowRISC/opentitan/doc/project/checklist.md

 ### PRE_VERIFIED_SUB_MODULES_V1

 Sub-modules that are pre-verified with their own testbenches have already reached V1 or a higher stage.
+The coverage level of the pre-verified sub-modules that are not tracked (i.e., not taken through the verification milestones), meets or exceeds the V1 milestone requirement.
+They are clearly cited in the DV document and the coverage of these sub-modules can be excluded in the IP-level testbench.

 ### DESIGN_SPEC_REVIEWED